duynamrcv/duynamrcv/README.md

 <p><img src="https://media.giphy.com/media/iY8CRBdQXODJSCERIr/giphy.gif" width="30px">&nbsp;<b><i>About me ...</i></b></p>

-I received the B.Eng. degree in Robotics Engineering, and M.Sc. degree in Electronics Engineering at the Vietnam National University, Hanoi, Vietnam, in 2022, and 2024, respectively.
+I received the B.Eng. degree in Robotics Engineering, and M.Sc. degree in Electronics Engineering in 2022, and 2024, respectively, both from University of Engineering and Technology, Vietnam National University, Hanoi, Vietnam.
+I am currently an Automotive Embedded Engineer at VinAI Research, responsible for the control and planning modules for autonomous vehicles.

-My current research interests include formation control and cooperative path planning of multi-robot systems with an emphasis on coverage, and multiple target tracking.

-I find satisfaction in constructing robots designed to assist people with challenging and intricate tasks, focusing on tasks like infrastructure inspection, and search and rescue missions.
+My research directions evolve around the efficient coordination of multi-robot systems by considering robustness, scalability, and safety.
+More specifically, my interests include:
+- Multi-robot systems
+- Learning and optimal control
+- Motion planning

 <!--✔ Callme: ***He/His*** or ***TeamWorker*** 😊 <br>
 ✔ I’m currently Developing a youtube spam comments filtering tool for **Sinhala language**<br>
 ✔ I’m currently learning about **deep learning**🥰<br>